turretcss/turretcss/docs/getting-started.md

 ### [PostCSS][PostCSS]

-Turret makes use of [PostCSS][PostCSS] and [cssnext][cssnext] to compile modern CSS into browser compatible CSS.
-Each element of Turret is inlcuded in individual CSS files that include variables set at the root scope.
-To use Turret with [PostCSS][PostCSS] in your project you will need to import `turretcss/turret/turret.css` to include styles for all elements.
+turretcss makes use of [PostCSS][PostCSS] and [cssnext][cssnext] to compile modern CSS into browser compatible CSS.
+Each element of turretcss is inlcuded in individual CSS files that include variables set at the root scope.
+To use turretcss with [PostCSS][PostCSS] in your project you will need to import `turretcss/turret/turret.css` to include styles for all elements.

 ### [cssnext][cssnext]

-To use Turret with [cssnext][cssnext] in your project you will need to import `turret.css` to include styles for all elements.
+To use turretcss with [cssnext][cssnext] in your project you will need to import `turret.css` to include styles for all elements.

 ### [Autoprefixer][autoprefixer]

-Turret uses [Autoprefixer][autoprefixer] as part of [cssnext][cssnext] to automatically add vendor prefixes to some CSS properties at build time.
+turretcss uses [Autoprefixer][autoprefixer] as part of [cssnext][cssnext] to automatically add vendor prefixes to some CSS properties at build time.

 ### Styling

-To theme Turret you can override default style variables either within your own project styles or included as `variables.css` to `@import` in your styles.
+To theme turretcss you can override default style variables either within your own project styles or included as `variables.css` to `@import` in your styles.

 ```css
 @import 'turretcss/turret/turret.css';